 Your Uncontested Divorce becomes Contested

-of personal property, the effects can impact multiple areas of the parties'
+Whether it's pushing hard to restrict the unfaithful spouse's access to the children or simply not giving in on seemingly meaningless pieces of personal property, the effects can impact multiple areas of the parties' divorce case.

 Dating during a Divorce May Affect Custody